Day 1: Reach base camp Yuksom

 Goecha la trek: Sachen - if you are a big team, make the flat ground to the right of the trail your campsite.
 The loghut area to the left may run out of space.

 Sachen at 7,200 feet is a small clearing where a single log hut and a shelter on the trail exist.
 The log hut a few meters below the trail.
 The hut has room enough for about 6-7 and a small area to cook.
 For a larger team look for the clearing just above the trail opposite the shelter.
-The Prek, is many feet below Sachen and not visible to the eye, though you can hear it faintly rushing below.
+The Prek, runs below campsite and is not visible to the eye, though you can hear it faintly rushing below.

 This is a short trek, but the altitude gain is considerable.
 Trekkers love the initial amble through the forest – it gives them a chance to loosen up before the stiff climb to Bakhim from the bridge over Prek.